SCECcode/splinefit/docs/README.md

 to coincide with the `x,y` coordinates computed from the transfinite interpolation when evaluating the boundary curves at the knots.
 To specify `Pz`, a linear least square fit is performed.
 After the fitting is completed, the surface is rotated and translated back to the original coordinate system.
+Figure 8 and 9 show the original surface and the fitted bspline surface using two different thresholds.

 The output of applying this procedure is in most cases highly unreliable, but do in some cases generate a surface that resembles the original surface.